freerflag HKLIN foo.mtz HKLOUT foo_out.mtz

 (Note that it is no longer possible to generate flags under the old system where the FREE percentage have the flag 0, and the rest of the data is flagged 1, and the OLDFREE keyword which used to allow this is now obsolete.)

 This means that it is possible to select different blocks of reflections for exclusion, using a preset `exclusion flag'.
 The selected value should be held constant throughout a complete refinement run.
 For density modification and other procedures which need full `cross validation' (reference ) it may be useful to be able to vary the FREE set.
 WARNING - do NOT change the selected set casually!

 If during any calculation (e.g. refinement, map calculation or agreement analysis) the program label assignment `FREE=FreeR_flag' is made, reflections which are flagged with the chosen value (default 0) are excluded from the calculation.
 For instance, during refinement this means that the agreement between their FP and the Fc is independent of the refinement procedure.
 The Free R factor calculated for these reflections is a useful indicator of the quality of the refinement, especially when there is a shortage of observations and the structure is underdetermined.

 Systematically absent reflections (if present) are treated like other reflections, and are also assigned a freeR flag.
-If the UNIQUE keyword is used, the absences due to screw axes (axial absences) are generated and included in the output.
-This allows for the possibility that the space group has been assigned incorrectly in the input reflection file.
+If the UNIQUE keyword is used, the absences due to screw axes (axial absences) are not included in the output, unless they were present in the input.

 All the possible keywords are optional but if you wish to retain the existing freeR flags then COMPLETE must be given.Keywords are: FREERFRAC, SEED, OBL, COMPLETE, UNIQUE, RESOL, NOTWIN, NOSYM, END